WhitewaterFoundry/Fedora-Remix-for-WSL/README.md

 ### About

 Whitewater Foundry, Ltd. Co. is an open-source startup that created WLinux, the first Linux distribution designed for Windows Subsystem for Linux on Windows 10.
-WLinux has since become a top developer tool on the Microsoft Store and Whitewater Foundry, Ltd. Co. has grown to a worldwide team.
+WLinux has since become a top developer tool on the Microsoft Store and Whitewater Foundry has grown to a worldwide team.
+Whitewater Foundry recently debuted WLinux Enterprise and joined the Red Hat Business Partners program to offer a customizable, secure, and reliable WSL solution for large organizations powered by Red Hat Enterprise Linux.

 [whitewaterfoundry.com](https://www.whitewaterfoundry.com/wlinux-enterprise-edition/)<br>
 contact@whitewaterfoundry.com